fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 1. Check which hosts need a new enroll secret by running the following query: `SELECT * FROM orbit_info WHERE enrolled = false`

 **Note**: The hosts that don't have Orbit installed will return an error because the `orbit_info` table doesn't exist.
-One can safely ignore these errors.
+You can safely ignore these errors.

 2. In Fleet, head to the Hosts page and select **Add hosts** to find the fleetctl package command with an active enroll secret.